uicn38nc/meckt/README.md

 > **Warning:**
 > Please use this tool with caution.
 Exporting modifications will impact significantly the structure and content of your files.
-> Always ensure you have a **backup of your files before exporting** to prevent any unintended changes or data loss.
+> Always ensure you have a **backup of your mod files before exporting** to prevent any unintended changes or data loss.

 ## Overview